-SCHOOL NATUR NATURAL SCIENCES

-ACADEMIC UNIT CHEMI CHEMISTRY

-LEVEL OF STUDIES UNDER GRADUATE

-COURSE CODE XO202 SEMESTER 2 nd

-COURSE TITLE ORGAN NIC CHEMISTRY OF I FUCTIONAL GRO OUPS I

-if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDIT CREDITS

-Lectures 3 5
+SCHOOL NATUR NATURAL SCIENCES ACADEMIC UNIT CHEMIS CHEMISTRY LEVEL OF STUDIES UNDER GRADUATE COURSE CODE XO202 SEMESTI ER 2 nd • COURSE TITLE ORGAN IC CHEMISTRY OF FU UCTI IONAL GRO UPS I INDEPENDE if credits are awarded for separate components of the cou etc. If the credits are awarded for the whole of the course, g INDEPENDENT TEACHING ACTIVITIES WEEKLY credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY CREDITS Lectures 3 5 Seminars 1 Laboratory work - Add rows if necessary.

-Seminars 1

-Laboratory work -

-Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE Field of Science (Organic Chemistry). general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: Typically, there are not prerequisite courses.
-Essentially, the students should possess the knowledge provided through the previously taught theoretical course "Structure, Reactivity and Mechanisms in Organic Chemistry" (1st semester).
-LANGUAGE OF INSTRUCTION and Greek.
-Teaching may be however performed in English in EXAMINATIONS: case foreign students attend the course.
-IS THE COURSE OFFERED TO ERASMUS YES STUDENTS COURSE WEBSITE (URL)
+COURSE TYPE Field of Science (Organic Chemistry). general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: Typicall y, there are not prerequ uisite e courses.
+Essentially, the students should possess the knowledge provided through the previously taught theoretical course "Structure, Reactivity and Mechanisms in Organic Chemistry" (1 st semester).
+LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
+T case fore eaching may be howe ign students attend the ever j e cou performed in 1rse.
+English in IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL)